Example Config for Palo Alto Network VM-Series¶

 Launch one instance in Spoke-1 VPC and Spoke-2 VPC.
-From one instance to ping the other instance.
-The ping should go through. .
+From one instance, ping the other instance.
+The ping should go through.

-You can view if traffic is forwarded to firewall instance by login to VM-Series console.
+You can view if traffic is forwarded to the firewall instance by logging in to the VM-Series console.
 Click Monitor.
 Start ping packets from one Spoke VPC to another Spoke VPC where one or both of Security Domains are connected to Firewall Network Security Domain